Skip to main content

 I believe that sharing our skills and expertise within our sector provides opportunities for learning and development, which only further improves the service we can deliver to those we care for and am thrilled to be joining the board.

-Hayley’s new role will enable her to engage with people working in the sector to better understand needs, develop true representation from the market across all domains and to facilitate peer support between providers.
+Denise has now taken on the full time role as Development Manager.
+Her new role will enable her to continue her passion in supporting and engaging with the people working in the sector to better understand needs, develop true representation from the market across all domains and to facilitate peer support between providers.
 She will be working closely with West Sussex County Council to encourage managers and providers to share challenges, identify potential solutions and really make a difference in our social care sector.